GangGreenTemperTatum/Wireshark/README.md

 $ tcp.flags==0x12
 ```

+* TCP Splicing does *NOT* involve recomputing checksums
+* TCP Performance Optimization "`Slow Start`" is related to **Congestion Control**
+* The `TCP Expert Information` is contained within the `packet-tcp.c` file

 ### `TCP Sequence and Acknowledgement Process - Analysis:`

+> * The ACK number field indicates the next sequence number expected from the other side of the connection.
 * To test the TCP Sequence and Acknowledgement Process into Markdown format & for my own analysis, I conducted the following test...

-> **1)** Verify the IP address of a HTTP-based (non-TLS) website for the capture
+1) Verify the IP address of a HTTP-based (non-TLS) website for the capture
-> **2)** Run a cURL using IPv4 and TCP (default) to simplify a HTTP GET request to exchange data after a TCP three-way handshake
+2) Run a cURL using IPv4 and TCP (default) to simplify a HTTP GET request to exchange data after a TCP three-way handshake
-> **3)** Capture via Wireshark/Tshark with Relative Sequence Numbers Enabled, so for simplicity over analysis the ISN is not present which forces you to make mathematical calculations as difficult
+3) Capture via Wireshark/Tshark with Relative Sequence Numbers Enabled, so for simplicity over analysis the ISN is not present which forces you to make mathematical calculations as difficult

 ```
 ping neverssl.com